-We invite all parents/carers and pupils to regularly check the Safeguarding tab on our website so they are aware of the different avenues of support available in helping to keep children safe.
+Safeguarding can be defined by promoting the health, safety, and welfare of all pupils.
+We invite all parents/carers and pupils to regularly check the Safeguarding page on our website so they are aware of the different avenues of support available in helping to keep children safe.

-Designated Safeguarding Lead - Mr Bazen
+- Designated Safeguarding Lead: Mr Bazen

 These email addresses are monitored during term time and can be used to quickly notify the school of safeguarding and bullying concerns:

 All pupils have been informed that they should speak with their ‘go to’ person (i.e. their Form tutor) or a member of staff they trust if they have any concerns about the safety of themselves or a fellow pupil.

 Wiltshire Council has worked with ten schools including four in the county, including St Joseph's Catholic School, to identify and respond to harm young people experience within education environments and also their communities.
 The scheme called Safer Young People has been trialled in a number of schools.